MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab14_Configre Sales.md

 4. Set up and assign item discount groups

-    1. Select the search for page icon in the top-right corner of the page, enter **Item Discount Groups**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Item Discount Groups` and then choose the related link.

     2. On the **Item Discount Groups** page, select **+ New**.